rediacc/docs/docs/rest-api/company-management.md

   - A default "Administrators" permission group
   - A default team named "Default Team"
   - A default region named "Default Region"
-  - A Cloud Bridge named "Cloud Bridge" in the default region
+  - A Global Bridges named "Global Bridges" in the default region
 - The initial user is created with the "Administrators" permission group but is not activated.
 - The user must be activated separately using the ActivateUserAccount procedure.
 - The user is automatically added to the "Default Team".